 The rationale for this policy is to establish the roles of the exams team and other school staff who lead on the completion of the qualifications delivered at the school, including teaching staff delivering non-examination assessments.

 This policy will outline the procedures that will be followed in the effective administration of the public and internal examinations and non-examination assessments at Penketh High School.
-This policy covers all activity relating to examination and other non-examination assessments and can be used to support the Examination Contingency Plan in the event of staff absence.
+This policy covers all activity relating to examination and other non-examination assessments.